Pattern Matcher (xm_pattern)

 <value>^Accepted (\S+) for (\S+) from (\S+) port \d+ ssh2</value>

-<!-- Set 3 event record fields from captured strings -->
+<!-- If the pattern matches, add fields from the captured strings -->

 <capturedfield>